WilliamLautertD/EDX_course/README.md

 **Instructions**

 **Task:**
-input a named vector gene expression values and predicts what call type it is.
+input a named vector gene expression values and predicts what cell type it is.
 Optionally, provide a probability for each of the 10 possible cell types.

 **Dataset:**